notayessir/lunar-captcha/README_EN.md

 ## Introduction

+Four common types of captcha are implemented which aimed at intercepting automatic robots\scripts.

+Notice:

-Project are used in generate captcha, four common captcha are implemented for now and only backend implementation, frontend implementation need to extra implement.
+1. project now only has backend implementation, frontend implementation need to extra work.

-Project is more as a reference for self-realization, and the production environment needs to consider other factors.
+2. project is more as a reference for self-realization, and the production environment needs to consider other factors.

 ## Demo